In healthcare, instant access to patient data could be critical. If doctors can’t get the patient’s

 per cent of all ransomware attacks in 2017 were aimed at the healthcare sector.

-The good news is that the market offers solutions designed to handle the ever-increasing amounts of
+The good news is that the market also offers solutions designed to handle the ever-increasing amounts of

 healthcare data securely and cost-effectively, ensuring that quality care is never risked by lack